 What Is Left-sided Heart Failure

-Left-sided heart failure is the most common type of heart failure and happens when the left ventricle isn’t moving enough blood out to the body.
+Left-sided heart failure, the most common type of heart failure, happens when the left ventricle isn’t moving enough blood out to the body.
 If the left ventricle is having trouble filling with blood between beats, it’s called diastolic heart failure.
 When the left ventricle can’t pump blood out as well as it should, it’s called systolic heart failure.

 Like other forms of heart failure, left-sided heart failure can progress through four stages.
 The stages range from no symptoms and no heart damage, but requiring lifestyle adjustments and possibly medication, through advanced heart failure that may require the most sophisticated treatment options such as an implanted left ventricular assist device and heart transplant.

 At the Norton Heart & Vascular Institute Advanced Heart Failure & Recovery Program, our goal is to slow the progress of heart failure so you can resume living your life.
 Our specialists will work with you to tailor a treatment plan that’s customized to your condition and your goals.